priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Basic Concepts

 ### Variables & Assignment
+**One-liner**: Names that point to values in memory - like sticky notes on data.
+**Concept**: Variables are names that reference objects in memory.
+Assignment creates a binding between the name and the object.
 **Analogy**: Variables are like labeled boxes where you store things.
 ```python
 name = "Alice"  # Put "Alice" in a box labeled 'name'